Skip to contents

 Advantages of ob_label over ob_latex

 The ob_label function uses ggtext::geom_richtext to create labels.
 It’s primary advantage is that it is simple and renders quickly.
 Wherever possible, it is the recommended way to create labels.
-It understands some markdown formatting (e.g., italics and bolding) and some HTML tags (e.g., span, sub, sup, img, and style).
+It understands basic markdown formatting (e.g., italics, bolding, subscripts, and superscripts) as well as some HTML tags (e.g., span and img).

 Advantages of ob_latex over ob_label